 Additionally, the implementation of machine learning technologies can facilitate data classification by efficiently scanning large volumes of data, thereby improving accuracy and speed in the classification process.

 Establishing a robust data classification system is essential for maintaining compliance with relevant regulations, minimizing risk exposure, and safeguarding the organization's reputation.
+This approach not only supports security measures but also enhances overall data governance practices.

 Privacy is fundamentally linked to the management of Personally Identifiable Information (PII).
 PII refers to any information that can be used to identify an individual, which includes elements like full names, Social Security numbers, or combinations of data, such as zip codes and birth dates.